 See, there's nothing wrong with wanting dedicated time or a desk or even a room of one's own.
-But here's the money shot and there's no getting around it: For most people, it's never really one thing.
+But here's the take home and there's no getting around it: For most people, it's never really one thing.
 It's always one MORE thing.
 Once they get a laptop, they need a desk.
 Once they get a desk, they need a room.
 Once they get a room, they need uninterrupted time.
 And on it goes.

 If your soul burns to write.
 Write.
 Don't wait for the opportunity to be perfect or that one obstacle to go away or the time when work isn't going to be so rough or the kids to go to school or the planets to align or to get that snazzy laptop or when you can dig out the old sewing room and make it into an office.
 Find some time and space and write.
 Because one thing you absolutely positively unequivocally do not have an endless supply of is tomorrows.
 It's later than you think.

 Navigating getting paid is the fish fork of the art world.
 And the bourgeois anesthetized art world that it creates, afraid to acknowledge that art is work, and artists don't all have trust funds and rich husbands, suffers for its lack of voices.